 Although dirty gutters are an annoyance in the summer and the fall, they can turn into a big problem in the winter.
 Debris, leaves, or any type of clog in your gutter can create ice blockages in the winter that can back up your drainage system.
 When the water has nowhere to go, it may seep right into your home or cause damage to your roof and drainage system.
 Before winter hits, clean out those gutters, or hire someone else to do it.
 Just make sure it’s done before the first freeze.

 If you have a fireplace in your home, check to see if there are any drafts coming in through the fireplace.
 Although fireplaces can be a good source of heat, it can also let in cold drafts during the winter.
 When the damper is closed, check to see if there is any cold air still coming in.
 If so, you may need to install a chimney balloon to prevent wasted energy.
 For safety reasons, it’s also important to have your fireplace thoroughly cleaned before the winter.

 Unfortunately, winter equals dry skin, stuffy noses, chapped lips, and for some, nosebleeds.
 If you don’t have a humidifier in your home, it’s time to invest in one.
 Humidifiers replace the water in the air to prevent the toll cold weather and dry air take on our bodies.
 If you have a whole house humidifier, make sure it is cleaned regularly and you replace the evaporator pad to make sure it works properly.

 While some people need to mentally prepare for the cold winter months, everyone needs to physically prepare by making sure their home is optimized to withstand the winter.
 These simple precautions can make a big difference in how your house stands up this winter.

-Although most of winterizing in your home you can do yourself, it’s best to let the experts at Comfortmate Heating and Air help.
-Call 1-800-AIR-REPAIR for more information about how Comfortmate can get your home ready for winter.
+Although most of winterizing in your home you can do yourself, it’s best to let the experts at Comfortmate Heating & Air help.
+Call (815) 464-5288 for more information about how Comfortmate can get your home ready for winter.